How to Use Coffee Grounds for Plants: UK Expert Guide 2025

 | Hydrangeas | Appreciates organic matter, blue varieties like acidity | Coffee tea monthly |

-| Azaleas & Rhododendrons | Acid-loving, shallow roots benefit from organic mulch | Light dusting, well-composted |
+| Azaleas and Rhododendrons | Acid-loving, shallow roots benefit from organic mulch | Light dusting, well-composted |

 | Blueberries | Requires acidic soil, heavy feeder | Composted grounds worked into soil |